 CoinJar Europe recognises that employees may wish to engage in personal trading activities.
 However, to ensure transparency and mitigate conflicts of interest, the following controls are in place:

-CoinJar Europe will not enter into relationships where any form of compensation could be received that may appear to influence or affect the ability of the Firm to exercise its duties or responsibilities objectively and independently, in the interest of its clients, and/or the performance of the entity.
+CoinJar Europe will not enter into relationships where any form of compensation could be received that may appear to influence or affect the ability of the Firm to exercise its duties or responsibilities objectively and independently, in the interest of its customers, and/or the performance of the entity.
 Any changes to this Disclosure require Board approval.

 CoinJar Europe recognises that employees may engage in activities outside their employment.
 However, such activities must not conflict with their responsibilities at CoinJar Europe.
 To prevent conflicts of interest and ensure compliance with ethical business standards, the following rules apply: